apiato/documentation/docs/getting-started/software-architectural-patterns.md

 ##### 3) Create route file {#create-route-file}

-In Laravel, the routes files live in the `routes/` folder on the root of the project.
-But In Apiato MVC, the routes files should live in:
+In Laravel, the routes files live in the `routes/` folder on the root of the project but In Apiato MVC, the routes files should live in:

 - `app/Containers/Application/UI/API/Routes/` (for API Routes)